O1sims/CriticalNodes/README.md

 >
 > Node contestability is introduced as a form of competition in network; a duality between uncontested intermediaries and middlemen is established.
 The brokerage power of middlemen is formally expressed and a general algorithm constructed to measure the brokerage power of each node from the network's adjacency matrix.
 Augmentations of the brokerage power measure are discussed to encapsulate relevant centrality measures.
 Furthermore, we extend these notions and provide measures of the competitiveness of a network.
 To this we also provide measurements of the robustness of a middleman position.
 >
-> We use these concepts to dentify and measure middlemenin two empirical socio-economic networks.
-The first is the elite marriage network of Renaissance Florence.
-The other is Krackhardt's advice network.
+> We use these concepts to identify and measure middleman power and robustness in two empirical socio-economic networks: Krackhardt’s advice network of managers in a large corporation and the well-known Florentine marriage network as a proxy of power brokerage in Renaissance Florence.

-### 1.2 Contributions

 ## 2 Compiling the article